 Creating Personal Sanctuary – We all know how good it feels to have a vacation coming up on the calendar – we like thinking about it, or maybe daydreaming on a stressful day.

-Fantasy has the power to change how we feel – it works because the part of the brain which influences mood is turned on equally by a real event or a vividly imagined fantasy!
+Imagination has the power to change how we feel – it works because the part of the brain which influences mood is stimulated equally by a real event or one that is just vividly imagined.

 These feel-good neurotransmitters can be deeply relaxing, contribute to clear thinking, and also improve the health risks of stress by streamlining our bodies health systems, including digestion and immune function.

 Remember that the more often you use this process for ‘Creating Personal Sanctuary’, the more effective it will be.
 Morning or evening are good times – setting the tone for your day, or helping you relax in the evening.

 To listen to a Guided Meditation for Creating Personal Sanctuary, click on the link: